CGCBRR/devsecops-exam-starter/README.md

 | `builder` | Install **all** dependencies (including `jest`, `supertest`) and prepare the app | Full `node_modules` |
 | `production` | Install **only** production dependencies and copy the app code | Minimal `node_modules` |

-**Result:** Development tooling (test runners, linters, etc.) never reaches the final image.
+Development tooling never reaches the final image.
 This reduces size and eliminates dev-tooling vulnerabilities from the runtime.

 ### Why Run as a Non-Root User?